josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 I began to wonder exactly how productive AI<footnote>LLMs, more accurately, which are not any kind of intelligence, artificial or otherwise.
 Regardless, I'll use the terms "LLM" and "AI" interchangeably here, even though LLM is the technically correct term (and I mostly am referring to using LLM agents).</footnote> is making me, personally, when I stepped back a bit from what I'd been using it for.

 At first, when I began to use agents day-to-day, I was blown away by their capabilities, and how much they elevated my own.
 Certainly, the floor was raised.
-I can do a lot of things much faster now.
-That much is undeniable.
+I could do far more, much faster.
+That much was undeniable.

 Armed with this newfound power, I accomplished flurry of tasks I either wasn't capable of, or didn't have the time for previously:

 - At work, I could get up and running in new codebases without asking for help, and could contribute to them quickly
 - I got some projects updated, moved, or refactored, all in record time (including a Nuxt migration I'd been putting off for years, and that would've taken me days of work)
 - I added a bunch of features to a few apps here and there that I wouldn't have otherwise
-- I scaffolded things and build out greenfield projects in record time
+- I scaffolded new things and built out greenfield projects in record time
 - I wrote more tests, faster than ever
 - I pushed out a whole bunch of bux fixes

+That all sounds fantastic, of course.
+It _felt_ fantastic.

 But when I got done with all that, I had to wonder: **could I really call any of that _productive_**?

 - At work, I didn't understand the codebases I was working in, and though I was contributing to them, I gained no real context about them
-- Most of the updates weren't really _needed_ per se, and afterwards, the apps themselves weren't any different; the changes just made me feel good, and made no difference at all on the user side of the software
+- Most of the updates weren't really _needed_ per se, and afterwards, the apps themselves weren't any different; the changes just made me feel good, and made little to no difference at all on the user side of the software
-- The new features I built weren't actually being used
+- The new features I built were neat, but they weren't actually being used
 - The greenfield projects were quickly abandoned
 - I didn't really need the tests that bad, and I wasn't quite sure whether they were doing the anything worthwhile in the first place
 - I didn't know what had caused the bugs, or what the fixes had been

-So I checked off a bunch of to-dos, most of which didn't make much difference.
-And even where they did: I paid a cost.
-I didn't even come away from it with any new knowledge or skills.
+Ultimately, I just checked off a bunch of to-dos, most of which hadn't gotten done because they never mattered that much in the first place.

+And even where they did: I paid a cost for doing more, faster; I didn't even come away from it with any new knowledge or skills.
+If anything, it seemed like I knew _less_ than I did before I started.

 Maybe the code improved, but I sure didn't.